 Electric boilers have advantages in almost every other department.
 Cheaper upfront, smaller, easier to install, and easier to maintain.

 I hope this little article has helped clear things up for you.
-Don’t let yourself get too caught up on it – both are great options and you can’t go too wrong.
+Don’t let yourself get too caught up in it – both are great options, and you can’t go too wrong.

 Here’s to a warm, comfortable home 🙂